AKSoftCode/RayCV-3D-Channel-Viewer/README.md

 # 3D Viewer

-This is a 3D Viewer Application that uses OpenCV to split an image into four channels and applies thresholding techniques to each channel individually.
+This is a 3D Viewer Application using Raylib and imgui that uses OpenCV to split an image into four channels and applies thresholding techniques to each channel individually.

 Steps to Run: